Perm State University shooting: Perpetrator

-During the interrogations it turned out that in addition to PGNIU, Bekmansurov applied to two other universities - Higher School of Economics and Perm Humanitarian and Pedagogical University.
+During the interrogations it turned out that in addition to PGNIU, Bekmansurov applied to two other universities—Higher School of Economics and Perm State Humanitarian Pedagogical University.
 But he chose the law faculty of the PGNIU university and in August decided that he would shoot at people.

 On October 31, 2022, during the court hearing, Bekmansurov said that he started using snus from the age of 13.
-According to him, he did it daily and repeatedly - up to the time he committed the crime at the university, and from the age of 14 he started using psychedelic drugs.
+According to him, he did it daily and repeatedly—up to the time he committed the crime at the university, and from the age of 14 he started using psychedelic drugs.
 He also admitted to using ecstasy in May 2021.

 Bekmansurov claimed at trial that he suffered from suicidal and paranoid thoughts, tinnitus in his ears and head, and feelings of tightness in his brain.
 It follows from Bekmansurov's testimony read out in court that in May 2021 he had uncontrollable outbursts of aggression.
 He could not explain their cause.
 He began to direct his aggression towards his girlfriend, fearing that he would not be able to control himself and would take her life, Bekmansurov broke up with his girlfriend.
 It also appears from his testimony that if he had met her on the day of the massacre, he would not have shot her because he loved her.

-Bekmansurov's ex-girlfriend stated in a deposition that he said he did not see the meaning of life: “Several times he sent me videos showing cruel treatment of people.
+Bekmansurov's ex-girlfriend stated in a deposition that he said he did not see the meaning of life: "Several times he sent me videos showing cruel treatment of people.
 He considered it normal, saying he hated humanity".

-During his testimony, Bekmansurov said that before and after the shooting at PGNIU everything seemed unreal to him - as if he was watching what was happening from the outside.
+During his testimony, Bekmansurov said that before and after the shooting at PGNIU everything seemed unreal to him—as if he was watching what was happening from the outside.
 He considered different ways to commit suicide, but he said he "didn't have the guts" to make up his mind.
 The desire to die became the motive for the crime.
 Bekmansurov wanted to be killed when he was arrested.
 Bekmansurov's read-out testimony showed that he did not remember killing some people on the day of the shooting.
 He also said that he had never developed relationships with his peers and was ridiculed in the first grade.

-From the testimony of Bekmansurov's classmate it became known that during the conversation he suggested that he personally or jointly with him to commit a mass murder: either to shoot people or to run them down with a car.
+From the testimony of Bekmansurov's classmate it became known that during the conversation he suggested that he personally or jointly come with him to commit a mass murder: either to shoot people or to run them down with a car.
 He wanted to film it all on camera, like a documentary movie.

 During the massacre, Bekmansurov wore a black T-shirt that read "no mercy".